scottrogowski/mongita/README.md

 ### Similar projects

-As sometimes happens, I found these when I was nearing completion on the first version.
-However, in my tests with these, I found that they were missing some functionality I would consider important (e.g. indexes).
+Both of these are similar projects which appear to be missing some important functionality (e.g. indexes).

 - [TinyMongo](https://github.com/schapman1974/tinymongo)
 - [MontyDb](https://github.com/davidlatwe/montydb)

+Also worth a mention, the most popular nosql embedded database which does NOT attempt to embed MongoDB is [UnQLite](https://unqlite.org/).